 In order to enter Germany you need a visa if you are coming from a country with visa requirements for Germany.
 You should apply for it at the German Embassy or a German Consulate in your own country or current country of residence at the earliest possible opportunity.

-Depending on the duration and purpose of your stay you will need a: Schengen Visa (research visit lasting up to three months within Europe, which cannot be extended), a Tourist Visa (research visit lasting up to three months but only in Germany, which cannot be extended) or a National Visa (research visit lasting more than three months or, if you will be working at the university).
+Depending on the duration and purpose of your stay you will need a: Schengen Visa (research visit lasting up to three months within Europe, which cannot be extended), or a National Visa (research visit lasting more than three months or, if you will be working at the university).

 The Schengen Visa entitles you to move freely between and stay in any of the so called Schengen States, i.e. the states that have signed the Schengen Agreement.

 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 Nationals of some countries are allowed to enter Germany for visits of up to three months without a visa.
 You can find a list of these states (table of countries whose citizens require/do not require visas to enter Germany) on the website of the Federal Foreign Office.

 If you intend to stay in Germany for more than three months you must register at the Einwohnermeldeamt (Residents Registration Office) and obtain an Aufenthaltstitel (residence permit or visa extension) at the Foreigners Office.